pankleks/pm2-health/README.md

 # pm2-health
-Apps health monitor and mail notification module for pm2

-It can:
+This PM2 module allows you to:
-* Monitor events (like app crash, restart etc.) and send mail with logs as attachement
+* Monitor events (like app crash, restarts etc.) and send mail with logs as attachement
 * Monitor PMX metrics and send alerts when value hits treshold

 ## Installation